sogno-platform/dpsim/docs/hugo/content/en/docs/Concepts/Models/switches.md

 In EMT the state variables are instantaneous quantities, so the current zero is directly visible.
 Waiting for it means the interrupted current is zero to within one time step and there is nothing left for the companion model to disagree about.
-This is physically and numerically correct.
+This is consistent with the intended ideal current-zero interruption model.

 In DP the state variables are complex envelopes of a carrier at the reference frequency
 $\omega_s$, and the instantaneous current can be reconstructed from them,